CaffeinatedCarter/untitled-emerald-project/README.md

 ### Little Things
 * Ledge to Fallarbor
 * Cut trees in front of the Cutter's house in Rustboro
+* Rock smashed in Rusturf tunnel should be distinct.
+Maybe need a high-level Pokémon to use strength?
+Maybe make the rock visually different?
+This one is weird and vague.

 ## Patches
 * 720 Pokémon